Faf4a/aoi.mongo/README.md

 #### Server Connection Timeout

+> [!IMPORTANT]
+> This is NOT recommended to do as it'll allow anyone to connect to your database.
+Only do this if your host changes your IP regularly.
+Otherwise provide the specific IP or a wildcard!

 - Make sure you allowed ALL IPS to connect to your mongoDB server.

 `Security` -> `Network Access` -> `Allow all IPs`